For Unmarried Couples

-Family Law and Estate Planning for Unmarried Couples in Washington State
+Family Law & Estate Planning for Unmarried Couples in Washington State

 Sometimes, “shacking up” seems a lot simpler than “getting hitched”.
 Unfortunately, the law can make love complicated.
 Many couples who are deeply committed to one another elect not to get married for a variety of deeply personal and political reasons.
 It’s estimated that about 70% of couples live together before they get married.
 While cohabitation has gained cultural acceptance in the United States, the challenge is that the law hasn’t caught up with the times.
 In some respects, the law makes a symbolic stand in favor of marriage, leaving the choices and wishes of unmarried couples legally vulnerable.